nathangitter/fluid-interfaces/README.md

 ## Author
 You can find me on Twitter [@nathangitter](https://twitter.com/nathangitter)

+## Contributing
+Feel free to add issues or pull requests here on GitHub.
+I cannot guarantee that I will accept your changes, but feel free to fork the repo and make changes as you see fit.
+Thanks!

 ## License & Copyright
 © 2018 Nathan Gitter, licensed under Apache-2.0.
 See LICENSE for more information.